 - close your eyes, or leave slightly open until you relax fully.

 - begin by thinking of someone you care about already– a person who has been good to you or inspires you.
 Say the person’s name silently.
 Get a feeling of that person’s presence and offer phrases of compassion.
 Suggested phrases are: “may you be free of pain and sorrow.
 May you be well and hopeful.
 Add to these phrases with ones that have personal significance for you.

 - Once this feels complete, shift your attention inward and offer the phrases of compassion to yourself such as: may I be free of pain and sorrow.
 May I be well and hopeful.

 - Once this feels complete, move on to someone you find difficult.
 Get a feeling for the person’s presence, and state your phrases of compassion to this person.

 - Once this feels complete, think of someone you’ve barely met, you may not even know their name. get a feeling for the person’s presence, and state your phrases of compassion to this almost stranger.

 - Close your meditation by offering compassion to people everywhere, to all forms of life-humans, animals, insects, birds�.State your compassion “may all beings be free of pain and sorrow.
 May all be well and hope-filled.
 Send love to them all and to the planet..

 Energizing Qi Gong Meditation “Flying like an Eagle”

-Breath out, and slowly lower heels and bring arms down to things
+- Breath out, and slowly lower heels and bring arms down to thighs

-Do in one fluid motion for 10 reps
+Continue in one fluid motion, for 10 reps